mzattera/v4j/docs/006/index.md

 # Jorge Stolfi

-[Describes](https://www.ic.unicamp.br/~stolfi/voynich/97-11-12-pms/) a decomposition of Voynichese words into three parts; prefix, midfix, and suffix, based on a classification of EVA characters into soft and hard letters then shows how almost every Voynichese word can be decomposed into a prefix and suffix composed entirely of soft letters, and a midfix composed entirely of hard letters.
+[Describes](https://www.ic.unicamp.br/~stolfi/voynich/97-11-12-pms/) a decomposition of Voynichese words into three parts; prefix, midfix, and suffix.
+Based on a classification of EVA characters into soft and hard letters, he then shows how Voynichese words can be decomposed into a prefix and suffix made entirely of soft letters, and a midfix made entirely of hard letters.

 He then refines this concept into a [grammar for Voynichese words](https://www.ic.unicamp.br/~stolfi/voynich/00-06-07-word-grammar/) where words are parsed into three nested layers;
 crust, mantle, and core each composed from a specific subset of the Voynichese alphabet.